-SEC22B interacts with a region of NBEAL2 where 2 missense variants associated with gray platelet syndrome have been identified.
+SEC22B interacts with a region of NBEAL2 where 2 missense variants associated with GPS have been identified.

 Knockout of SEC22B or NBEAL2 expression in megakaryocytic cells results in failure of α-granule biogenesis.